 The entry stamp you received on arrival into the UK provides evidence of your right to stay in the UK.
 The stamp is valid for the first six months only.
 To extend your stay for up to the 3 years you will need to apply for a Biometric Residence Permit.

 Support from us

 The government changed the council tax rules for Ukrainian nationals living in the UK to:

-- if a Ukrainian national moves in with someone or to a property occupied they do not have to pay council tax.
-This will not affect the owners council tax usual arrangements
+- if a Ukrainian national with a Homes for Ukraine visa only moves in with someone or to a property occupied they do not have to pay council tax.
+This will not affect the sponsors own council tax arrangements

 - if a Ukrainian national moves into an empty property, they will need to pay council tax.
-They will be entitled to a 50% discount.
-This depends on visa entry requirements.
-If they are on low income, they can claim help with the remaining balance by applying for local council tax support
+They will be entitled to a 50% discount if they hold a Homes for Ukraine visa.
+If any Ukrainian nationals are on low income, they can claim help with the remaining balance by applying for local council tax support

 Benefits and financial support

 - if you're on housing benefit and struggling financially, you can apply for a Discretionary Housing Payment